llpeterson/data/multimedia.md

 # {{ page.title }}

-Multimedia data, comprised of audio, video, and still images, now makes up the majority of traffic on the Internet by many estimates.
-This is a relatively recent development—it may be hard to believe now, but there was no YouTube before 2005.
+Multimedia data, comprised of audio, video, and still images, now makes up the majority of traffic on the Internet.
 Part of what has made the widespread transmission of multimedia across networks possible is advances in compression technology.
 Because multimedia data is consumed mostly by humans using their senses—vision and hearing—and processed by the human brain, there are unique challenges to compressing it.
 You want to try to keep the information that is most important to a human, while getting rid of anything that doesn't improve the human's perception of the visual or auditory experience.
 Hence, both computer science and the study of human perception come into play.
 In this section, we'll look at some of the major efforts in representing and compressing multimedia data.

 The uses of compression are not limited to multimedia data of course—for example, you may well have used a utility like `zip` or